STMicroelectronics N.V. (STM) Stock: A Closer Look at the Market Potential

 The price-to-earnings ratio for STMicroelectronics N.V.
-(NYSE: STM) is above average at 10.85x, while the 36-month beta value is 1.59.Analysts have differing opinions on the stock, with 11 analysts rating it as a “buy,” 5 as “overweight,” 8 as “hold,” and 3 as “sell.”
+(NYSE: STM) is above average at 10.48x, while the 36-month beta value is 1.58.Analysts have differing opinions on the stock, with 11 analysts rating it as a “buy,” 5 as “overweight,” 8 as “hold,” and 3 as “sell.”

 Click Here to Download the FREE Report.